eiji03aero/til/candidates.md

 - inspect if golang has tail call optimization for recursive method
   - find a way to inspect call stack

+- what exactly does golang iterate through when range over string?
+  - is it byte type?
+  - what exactly is rune type?
+  - what happens if string contians mutli bytes character?
+  - when ranged over => rune?
+  - when index-accessed => byte?

 - what exactly is DNS?
   - https://www.cloudflare.com/learning/dns/what-is-dns/
   - what does it stand for?